opalj/opal/README.markdown

 OPAL was designed from the ground up with *extensibility*, *adaptability* and *scalability* in mind.

 # Project Structure
-OPAL consists of several projects:
+OPAL consists of several projects which are found in the folder OPAL:

-* **Util**: Contains common helper classes.
+* **Common**: Contains common helper classes.

+* **Bytecode Infrastructure**(OPAL/bi): The necessary infrastructure for parsing Java bytecode.

-* **Bytecode Toolkit**: The core project provides functionality necessary for reading and traversing Java class files.
+* **Bytecode Representation**(OPAL/br): OPAL's primary representation of Java bytecode.
+Implements all functionality for reading and traversing Java class files.

-* **Abstract Interpretation Framework**: Implementation of an abstract interpretation framework that can be used to easily implement analyses at very different levels of precision.
+* **Abstract Interpretation Framework**(OPAL/ai): Implementation of an abstract interpretation framework that can be used to easily implement analyses at very different levels of precision.

-* **Dependencies Extraction**: Provides support for extracting and analyzing a project's source code dependencies.
+* **Dependencies Extraction**(OPAL/de): Provides support for extracting and analyzing a project's source code dependencies.
 This project is also used to check architectures and is in particular used to validate parts of OPAL's architecture.

 * **OPAL Developer Tools**: Programs that can directly be executed and which are useful when analyzing Java bytecode.